-First this pattern is available exactly in one size: Nadia (and Laura).
+First this free pattern is available exactly in one size: Nadia (and Laura).

 This is the back.
 I used an elastic band, and crossed shoulder straps.

 The bows is one of the details in which the Laura top differs from the Easter Top.
 It’s not only an embellishment, it also covers the fact that the print pattern on the straps doesn’t match the front where they join (I used exactly half a yard, and I ran out of fabric to match the patterns).
 You do not need to add the bows if you don’t like, but I included the pattern for them too.

 To download the pattern click here.
 It’ll save a PDF file to your computer.
 Print out the five pages making sure that your computer does not resize the file when you send it to the printer.
 This is very important.
 Check the page with the blue box and a scale to see if you printed it at the correct size.